Ofekroz10/Ex3_v2/README.md

 **<h3>How to see the data from the DB ?</h3>**
 <hr>

-When you complete a stage you will see authomaticly the results from the data base:
+When you complete a stage you will see authomaticly the results from the data base: <br>
 <a href="https://ibb.co/HHg2mzy"><img src="https://i.ibb.co/HHg2mzy/result.png" alt="result" border="0"></a>

 <h3>Examples</h3>